Flow1112/Cloud-Security/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO: List the IP addresses of the machines you are monitoring: Web 1 - IP Address: 10.2.0.7 Web 2 - IP Address: 10.2.0.8

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _TODO: Specify which Beats you successfully installed: Installed Filebeats and Metricbeats

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+FileBeats: It watches SSH logins, linux account logins, and sudo commands
+MetricBeats: It watches for CPU, RAM, and network usage.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbook file to etc/ansible.
-- Update the _____ file to include...
+- Update the playbook file to include the host name
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the targeted server to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbookv-the playbook is install-filebeat?
+Where do you copy it? - to the etc/ansible folder_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine - the host file?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?to specify, the host name file is edited on playbook file
 - _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+IP address of the Elk Server